-At the end of each term, your supervisor(s) will submit a report on your academic progress.
+At the end of Michaelmas and Hilary term, your Special Subject tutor(s) will submit a report on your academic progress.
+At the end of Trinity term the report will be submitted by your dissertation supervisor.
 To facilitate this reporting, the University operates Graduate Supervision Reporting (GSR) in eVision.
 Within this system, you also have the opportunity to contribute to your termly supervision reports by reviewing and commenting on your own progress.

 You are strongly encouraged to take the opportunity to review and comment on your academic progress, any skills training you have undertaken or may need to undertake in the future, and on your engagement with the academic community.
 When reporting on academic progress, you should review progress during the current term, and measure this progress against the timetable and requirements for the specific programme of study on which you are engaged.
 You should also reflect on the skills required to undertake the work you intend to carry out, and mention any skills you do not already have or you may wish to strengthen through undertaking training.
-Your General Supervisor should discuss these reports with you, as they will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.
+Your Special Subject tutor(s) should discuss these reports with you, as they will form the basis for feedback on your progress, for identifying areas where further work is required, for reviewing your progress against an agreed timetable, and for agreeing plans for the term ahead.
 Students are asked to report between weeks 7 and 9 of term.
-Once you have completed your sections of the online form, it will be released to your supervisor(s) for completion.
-When the supervisor's sections are completed, you will be able to view the full report, as will the Director of Graduate Studies and your College Advisor.
+Once you have completed your sections of the online form, it will be released to your Special Subject tutor(s) for completion in Michaelmas and Hilary terms, and your dissertation supervisor in Trinity term.
+When the tutor/supervisor's sections are completed, you will be able to view the full report, as will the Director of Graduate Studies and your College Advisor.
 Directors of Graduate Studies are responsible for ensuring that appropriate supervision takes place, and this is one of the mechanisms they use to obtain information about supervision.
-College advisors are a source of support and advice to students, and it is therefore important that they are informed of your progress, including concerns (expressed by you and/or your supervisor).
+College advisors are a source of support and advice to students, and it is therefore important that they are informed of your progress, including concerns (expressed by you and/or your tutor/supervisor).